DavihDeAndrade/DavihDeAndrade/README.md

   Artificial Inteligence

 Professional experience and current work:
-  Software developer and Automation/Electronics Technician at Senai Cimatec - Brazil.
+  Software developer and Automation/Electronics Technician at SENAI CIMATEC - Brazil.

   <!--
 **DavihDeAndrade/DavihDeAndrade** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.